frontendpatterns/frontendpatterns.dev/src/content/patterns/css-custom-properties.md

 ## Solution

-Apply the CSS Custom Properties pattern by using CSS variables for dynamic styling and easy theme customization, and reinforce it with concise examples or tests.
+Use CSS variables for dynamic styling and easy theme customization.
 For example, isolate a `Button` component's look with scoped classes while brand tokens stay in a shared theme file.